-We are a leading online-to-offline, or O2O, real estate services provider in China.
+We are a leading O2O real estate services provider in China.
 We offer real estate e-commerce, online advertising and online listing services through our online platform, which comprises local websites covering over 250 cities and various mobile applications.
 We integrate our online platform with complementary offline services to facilitate residential property transactions.
-In addition to our own websites, we also operate various real estate and home furnishing websites of SINA and Baidu.
+In addition to our own websites, we also operate various real estate and home furnishing websites of SINA and Baidu